 Fond du Lac Regional Clinic is an Equal Opportunity Employer and Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, or national origin.

-Physician - Obstetrics & Gynecology - Full Time - St Louis Metro
+Physician - OB/GYN - Full Time - Bridgeton MO

 At SSM Health, we are driven by a singular Mission: Through our exceptional health care services, we reveal the healing presence of God.
 It's a higher calling that binds us.
 Here, we work together, system and providers alike, to heal the body, mind and spirit of our patients.
 We are united by a shared commitment to serve through faith, humanity, compassionate care and exceptional medicine.